 Join us to help Tennessee families lower their energy bills and improve the comfort and value of their homes, support the local economy, and reduce our community’s impact on the environment.
 Contact Lou Murrey, (865) 291-0083, ext 700, or lou [at] appvoices.org

-Energy efficiency is a lasting way for residents to reduce their electricity use and save money.
-Insulation, air duct sealing and other energy efficiency upgrades can lower electric bills by up to 40 percent.
+Energy efficiency is an effective, lasting way for residents to reduce their electricity use and save money.
+It also helps protect air and water quality and other natural resources by reducing the need for generating electricity from fossil fuels.
+Insulation, air sealing and other energy efficiency upgrades can lower electricity use by up to 40%.
 However, the high upfront cost of repairs remains a barrier for many residents.

-Appalachian Voices is working with Tennessee officials to explore the design of a state-wide on-bill financing program where the utility would cover the upfront costs of energy efficiency upgrades.
-Residents would see immediate savings on their electric bill and a portion of the monthly savings would go to the utility to pay for the upgrades.
-We are working with electric cooperatives in east Tennessee to join this program.
+Appalachian Voices has been working with Tennessee officials to design a state-wide on-bill financing program where the co-op would cover the upfront costs of energy efficiency upgrades.
+Residents would see immediate savings on their electric bill, a portion of which would go to re-pay the co-op.
+We are encouraging electric co-ops in East Tennessee to join this program.

 Appalachian Electric Cooperative

-Appalachian Voices is currently working with multiple local agencies and community service providers to conduct educational energy efficiency workshops in Appalachian Electric Cooperative’s service territory.
-AEC is a leader in the effort for a state-wide on-bill financing program for energy efficiency.
-If you are a member of AEC, let them know you support them starting an on-bill financing energy efficiency program that is accessible to all, especially folks with lower incomes.
+Appalachian Voices is working with multiple local agencies and community service providers to conduct educational energy efficiency workshops in Appalachian Electric Cooperative’s (AEC) service territory.
+AEC is a leader in the effort to develop a statewide on-bill financing program for energy efficiency.

-Currently, residents in Tennessee can complete a free eScore self-audit to learn ways to save money on their electric bills.
-Additionally, most residents can apply for financing through TVA or their electric utility for energy efficient heat pumps and other household energy improvements.
+Residents in Tennessee can complete a free eScore self-audit to learn ways to save money on their electric bills.
+Additionally, eligible residents can apply for financing through TVA or their local utility for energy efficient heat pumps and other household energy improvements.
 Unfortunately, those financing programs are not accessible for low-income residents who need help the most.